rokmc756/GSS-Training/README.md

 ~~~

 ## Connecting MySQL database
-- A cf CLI plugin provides access to service instances using an SSH tunnel:
+- Access to service instances using an SSH tunnel with a CF CLI plugin
-  - cf mysql dev-db-13
 ~~~
 $ cf mysql dev-db-13
 mysql: [Warning] Using a password on the command line interface can be insecure.